 Ah well; forgotten (or unavailable) veggies aside, we went with a nice mix of vegetables, some of which are already starting to produce, ahem, fruits of our labour.
 Or rather, veggies.

 Zucchinis are the first and most prolific of our plants to have produced an edible delight, their broad leaves having taken over the entire front section of our garden.
-But there is still room for the WAY to many chili pepper plants (what were we thinking?!), cucumbers (which are stunted from lack of proper sunlight – I am convinced they will be no more than 2 inches long at the height of their health), capsicum (which is Aussie for green and red peppers), roma tomatoes (they are coming in and are just so darn cute), black Russian tomatoes, green beans, silver beet, sugar snap peas, onions, garlic, corn (a lost cause, the tops of which Bracken periodically bites off when he is miffed at us), and some sorry looking eggplant that I have been convinced is dead despite its slow and sickly tenacious growth.
+But there is still room for the WAY too many chili pepper plants (what were we thinking?!), cucumbers (which are stunted from lack of proper sunlight – I am convinced they will be no more than 2 inches long at the height of their health), capsicum (which is Aussie for green and red peppers), roma tomatoes (they are coming in and are just so darn cute), black Russian tomatoes, green beans, silver beet, sugar snap peas, onions, garlic, corn (a lost cause, the tops of which Bracken periodically bites off when he is miffed at us), and some sorry looking eggplant that I have been convinced is dead despite its slow and sickly tenacious growth.

-In Hawaii, all we had to do was go for a walk in the Kipuka and come out with armloads of avocadoes, citrus fruits, passion fruit, and a host of exotic fruits and vegetables some of which I couldn’t even identify prior to living there.
+In Hawaii, all we had to do was go for a walk in the Kipuka and come out with armloads of avocados, citrus fruits, passion fruit, and a host of exotic fruits and vegetables some of which I couldn’t even identify prior to living there.
 Trees that had been planted and nurtured for a decade were only just starting to produce edible foods, a terrific reward for the owner of the property who invested his soul into the land.

 And although just about everything grows in Australia (in one place or another; the north is tropical, and the south is temperate), we don’t have ten years to watch a fruit tree mature.
 We are considerably more instant-gratification-minded.

-Which is why having a veggie garden is great for the impatient ADD sufferers in all of us.
+Which is why having a veggie garden is great for the impatient in all of us.
 You plant, and within two to three months, you are eating what you planted.
 Initially, I wondered if we had planted enough, but now I realize that once the garden starts kicking out some produce, we are likely to be overrun.
 This is a nice problem to have!
 I simply hope with the longer growing season here in Australia (November thru May), that these plants will continue to kick out edible delights for many months to come.